 The Honors Program is part of the HCIR, the Honors Council of the Illinois Region.
 Each Spring this group holds a student symposium, where students in the various Honors programs present their academic work.
 We encourage you to sign up right away by emailing email@example.com if you want o present some work from one of your classes or just to attend.

 Many of you are in the Honors Program but will also be joining PTK.
 We encourage you to accept your invitation to become a member of PTK when you receive it.
-We also encourage you to RSVP to the induction ceremony and to bring some friends and family to watch as your accomplishments are celebrated.
+New members are invited to a fall Welcome Reception and a spring Induction Ceremony.
+Members receive a free gift a the fall reception and their complimentary stoles at spring induction.
+We encourage you to RSVP to the induction ceremony as your accomplishments are celebrated.
+Please remember to check your Harper email regularly and Blackboard for important information and rsvp links.